 “Using 50% less gas than other comparable roasters, it is environmentally friendly.
 Not only that but no naked flames directly heat the drum where the coffee is roasted.
 Therefore, the coffee beans do not have any unburned gases in the roasting medium creating a cleaner cup of coffee.”

 Glen Lyon Coffee, Scottish Highlands

 Glen Lyon Coffee began life at the top of Glenlyon, Scottish Highlands.
 They later moved their roastery lock, stock and barrel to Aberfeldy, where a team of six now roast some of the world’s finest beans.

 “All of our speciality coffees are 100% traceable and ethically sourced.
-We build direct, long term relationships with producers and trading partners throughout the supply train and pay the coffee farmers we work with significantly above Fairtrade prices.
-We offer a welcoming and supportive work environment to our roastery team in Aberfeldy, together with good rates of pay.
-Every year our team plants trees in the Highlands to offset our carbon footprint.
-We are totally committed to zero waste and making our impact on the planet a positive one.”
+We build direct, long term relationships with producers and trading partners throughout the supply train and pay the coffee farmers we work with significantly above Fairtrade prices.”